trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 is that you value one life over another.
 If you're pro-choice and you accuse me of making life difficult for the woman with a problem pregnancy, implying that I don't care about her, then I say you're flat-out wrong.
-I DI care!
+I DO care!
 But I care about her baby too!
 Why don't you care about the baby?

 If the life in the womb is not actually a life,